Oral Cavity and Nasopharyngeal Cancers Screening (PDQ®)–Patient Version

 Decisions about screening tests can be difficult.
 Not all screening tests are helpful and most have risks.
 Before having any screening test, you may want to discuss the test with your doctor.
 It is important to know the risks of the test and whether it has been proven to reduce the risk of dying from cancer.

-Finding oral cavity or oropharyngeal cancer may not improve health or help a person live longer.
+Finding these cancers may not improve health or help a person live longer.

 False-negative test results can occur.

 Screening test results may appear to be normal even though oral cavity cancer or nasopharyngeal cancer is present.
 A person who receives a false-negative test result (one that shows there is no cancer when there really is) may delay seeking medical care even if there are symptoms.

 False-positive test results can occur.

 Screening test results may appear to be abnormal even though no cancer is present.
 A false-positive test result (one that shows there is cancer when there really isn't) can cause anxiety and is usually followed by more tests and procedures (such as biopsy), which also have risks.

 A biopsy is needed to diagnose oral cavity and nasopharyngeal cancers.
 Cells or tissues are removed from the oral cavity or nasopharynx and viewed under a microscope by a pathologist to check for signs of cancer.
 When the cells are cancer and the pathologist reports them as not being cancer, the cancer is misdiagnosed.
 Cancer is also misdiagnosed when the cells are not cancer and the pathologist reports there is cancer.
 When cancer is misdiagnosed, treatment that is needed may not be given or treatment may be given that is not needed.